Do I have to remove wrappers from aluminum cans and glass bottles and jars?

 Residents are encouraged to take fluorescent light bulbs to a Household Hazardous Waste and Electronics Collection

-Yes, but cardboard must be flattened and cut down to fit in your blue bin (a maximum of 3 ft squares).
+Yes, but cardboard must be flattened and cut down to fit in your green cart.
 If you have large quantities of cardboard, you may take it to the McKay Bay Refuse-To-Energy Facility at 107 N. 34th St. for free drop off.

 Can I recycle aerosol and other steel cans?

-Yes, you may place them in your blue bin.
+Yes, you may place them in your green cart.

 Can I recycle batteries?